 We first qualitatively describe the cause for the bunching of the points on the curve and the control points.
-As mentioned previously, $\beta$ controls the shape while $\alpha$ controls the parameterisation.
-It might be thought that if we set the tangential component $\alpha$ to zero; the curve would retain its parameterisation and be well behaved.
-It is seen from equation (2) that g depends on both the components of the force.
+As mentioned previously, β controls the shape while α controls the parameterisation.
+It might be thought that if we set the tangential component α to zero; the curve would retain its parameterisation and be well behaved.
+As seen from equation (2), g depends on both the components.
 Therefore, while reconstructing the curve with a discrete set of points the spacing between the points varies in an unpredictable manner.
-This leads to uneven spacing of points at certain portions of the curve and the consequent problems described in the earlier section.

-In our approach we ensure curve stability by using a very simple equation to control g.
+In our approach we ensure curve stability by using an ODE to control g.
 It is a well known fact that the arc length is the desired parameterisation to describe the curve.
 This is an intrinsic description of the curve.
 Also, we note that when the curve is parameterised by its arc length, the curve speed function quantity g becomes equal to 1.
 We make use of this simple fact to control the curve.
 Though arc length parameterisation is most desirable; it cannot always be achieved in practice.
 This is because of the representation used.
-For example, when we use closed periodic B Splines to represent a curve, the parameter range is $N_b$ , the number of basis functions.
+For example, when we use closed periodic B Splines to represent a curve, the parameter range is N_b , the number of basis functions.
 Obviously, it cannot be guaranteed that the length of the curve would always be equal to this or even close to this.
 Therefore, the next practical compromise would be to have g to be a constant K.

-It is then natural to use equation (2) to force the curve towards the parameterisation which would make g=K. The left hand side of this equation predicts how g changes given $\beta$ and $\alpha$ .
-We know the normal component $\beta$ ; this is obtained from minimising the energy function defined on the curve.
+It is then natural to use equation (2) to force the curve towards the parameterisation which would make g = K. The left hand side of this equation predicts how g changes given β and α .
+We know the normal component β ; this is obtained from minimising the energy function defined on the curve.
 Equation 2 can be rewritten as: